 #4 Consider: Best Case, Worst Case, and Most Likely Outcome.

 When we become worried, our minds often think of the worst possible scenario.

-Teach your child to pause and ask, ‘what is the worst thing that could happen?”
-Then ask, “what is the most likely outcome?”
+Teach your child to pause and ask, ‘What is the worst thing that could happen?”
+Then ask, “What is the most likely outcome?”
 Teach your child to focus on what is most likely to happen, which is generally not a threatening or scary situation.

 #5 Help your child know about adult worries and kid worries

 Help your child to understand it is not their job to fix adult concerns.
 Remember that children have a sense that they have control over everything that happens.
 They think that they should make everyone happy.
 For example, if you and your partner are struggling, it is not your kid’s job to improve your relationship or change the family dynamics.
 Let your child know that the adults are working together to develop the best solution.